TMUG

 The optimal logistical window is late October to November.
 You get the aesthetic of the city without the oppressive humidity of summer or the peak pricing of the spring flower season.

 • The “Sweet Spot” (March – April, Oct – Nov): Mild temperatures and low humidity.
+However: Spring (March/April) is Peak Saturation.
+Book accommodations 4+ months in advance.

 • The “Peak Saturation” (Summer): Intense heat and humidity.
 Draining for young children.
 Hydration logistics become a primary concern.